 Keeping children safe online

-Today, a young person’s life is a complex combination of the on and offline worlds.
+Today, a young person’s life is a complex combination of the on and offline world.
 Has our understanding of, and approach to safety, education and resilience-building evolved in the same way?

 Our ‘Keeping children safe online’ research looks in detail at the online education surrounding young people at a critical point in the wider debate concerning online harms and has been undertaken to inform how we support this vital area moving forward.